 On October 26, 2005, President George W. Bush signed into law the Protection of Lawful Commerce in Arms Act (the "PLCAA").
 The legislation is designed to prohibit civil liability actions from being brought or continued against manufacturers, distributors, dealers, or importers of firearms or ammunition for damages, injunctions, or other relief resulting from the misuse of their products by others.
 The legislation, by its terms, would result in the dismissal of the various cases against us and preclude similar cases in the future.
 The legislation does not preclude traditional product liability actions.
 There have been constitutional and other challenges to the legislation in some of the pending cases.
+Those challenges have led to conflicting decisions as to the constitutionality or applicability of the legislation.
 We cannot predict whether judges in existing proceedings will dismiss cases currently pending before them.
 No adjustments to municipal litigation reserves have been made as a result of the passage of this law.